 Follow Traffic Rules in Your Country

-Can you imagine the confusion if there would be different traffic rules in different countries?
+Can you imagine the confusion if there were different traffic rules in different countries?
 Fortunately, most traffic rules apply everywhere with just slight differences (e.g., speed limits).

-The following video explains how should you ride at road junctions to stay safe.
-Please, remember, the video was shot in the UK where they drive on the left.
+The following video explains how to ride at road junctions to stay safe.
+Please, remember that the video was shot in the UK, where they drive on the left.